hervyqa/dotfire/README.md

 In addition to `spyder` & `vscodium` there are also other gui applications such
 as:

-- `dbeaver` Universal SQL Client for developers, DBA and analysts.
+* `dbeaver` Universal SQL Client for developers, DBA and analysts.
 Supports MySQL, PostgreSQL, MariaDB, SQLite, and more.
-- `octaveFull` Scientific Programming Language.
+* `octaveFull` Scientific Programming Language.
-- `sqlitebrowser` DB Browser for SQLite.
+* `sqlitebrowser` DB Browser for SQLite.
-- `texstudio` TeX and LaTeX editor.
+* `texstudio` TeX and LaTeX editor.
-- `paraview` 3D Data analysis and visualization application.
-- `wxmaxima` Cross platform GUI for the computer algebra system Maxima.
+* `wxmaxima` Cross platform GUI for the computer algebra system Maxima.

 **CLI tools:**

-- `clickhouse` Column-oriented database management system.
+* `clickhouse` Column-oriented database management system.
-- `gnuplot` Portable command-line driven graphing utility for many platforms.
+* `gnuplot` Portable command-line driven graphing utility for many platforms.
-- `grafana` Gorgeous metric viz, dashboards & editors for Graphite, InfluxDB & OpenTSDB.
+* `grafana` Gorgeous metric viz, dashboards & editors for Graphite, InfluxDB & OpenTSDB.
-- `jupyter` Web-based notebook environment for interactive computing.
+* `jupyter` Web-based notebook environment for interactive computing.
-- `jupyterlab` Jupyter lab environment notebook server extension.
+* `jupyterlab` Jupyter lab environment notebook server extension.
-- `kaggle` Official API for https://www.kaggle.com, accessible using a command line tool implemented in Python 3.
+* `kaggle` Official API for <https://www.kaggle.com>, accessible using a command line tool implemented in Python 3.
-- `luigi` Python package that helps you build complex pipelines of batch jobs.
+* `luigi` Python package that helps you build complex pipelines of batch jobs.
-- `metabase` The easy, open source way for everyone in your company to ask questions and learn from data.
+* `metabase` The easy, open source way for everyone in your company to ask questions and learn from data.
-- `tabula` Liberating data tables locked inside PDF files.
+* `tabula` Liberating data tables locked inside PDF files.
-- `visidata` Interactive terminal multitool for tabular data.
+* `visidata` Interactive terminal multitool for tabular data.

 ## License